-The PSB Criminal Section and Administrative Section are located on different floors within the Headquarters Building.
+The PSB Criminal Section and Administrative Section are located on different floors within the new PSB facility.
 The Criminal Investigators do not have access to the IA Pro data base for administrative investigations; and there are separate file rooms for criminal and administrative investigative documents.